project-orrca-mit/ripple/python/rippleCODE/readme.md

 # here is the description

-### Essentiall RIPPLECODE is a python library that allows python-controlled robots to DIRECTLY WRITE ripple database files, decode these files, get data from these files, etc. It is used to interface ROBOTS with the ripple online database.
+### Essentially RIPPLECODE is a python library that allows python-controlled robots to DIRECTLY WRITE ripple database files, decode these files, get data from these files, etc. It is used to interface ROBOTS with the ripple online database.

 rippleREAD - will take the input of ripple files and provide a repository to read them in terminal/etc